The Relationship Between Stigma And Psychosis

 Early warning signs of psychosis and mental illness

 The National Institute of Mental Health (NIMH) notes that a person is likely to display certain early warning signs before developing clinical symptoms of psychosis.
 Learning to recognize them can help you know when to seek support if you or a loved one were to experience them.
-Some of the warning signs the NIMH lists include feelings of suspicion and paranoia, social withdrawal, a lack of feeling, unusual or intense ideas, a decrease in personal hygiene, sleep disturbances, and general difficulties with daily functioning, managing emotions, and separating fantasy from reality.
+Some of the warning signs the NIMH lists include perceptions of suspicion and paranoia, social withdrawal, a lack of feeling, unusual or intense ideas, a decrease in personal hygiene, sleep disturbances, and general difficulties with daily functioning, managing emotions, and separating fantasy from reality.

 The connection between psychosis and mental illness